-JACQUELINE-BETHEL MOUGOUÉ is Associate Professor of African Cultural Studies at the University of Wisconsin-Madison in the United States with additional affiliations in the Department of History and the Department of Gender & Women’s Studies.
-Previously, she was an assistant professor of African history at Baylor University in the United States (2013-2019).
-Mougoué is a trained historian, focusing on women’s and gender history in mid-20th century West Africa.
-Mougoué’s book, Gender, Separatist Politics and Embodied Nationalism in Cameroon received the 2020 Frances Richardson Keller-Sierra Prize and the 2021 Aidoo-Snyder Prize.
-The Washington Post selected the book for its 2020 summer reading list.
-Mougoué was selected as one of 15 African women historians shaping understandings of Africa’s historical past by AMAKA magazine in 2022.
+JACQUELINE-BETHEL MOUGOUÉ is Associate Professor of African Cultural Studies at the University of Wisconsin-Madison in the United States.
+Previously, she was Assistant Professor of African History at Baylor University in the US (2013-2019).
+Mougoué is a trained historian, specializing in women’s and gender history in mid-20th century West Africa.
+Her book, Gender, Separatist Politics and Embodied Nationalism in Cameroonreceived the 2020 Frances Richardson Keller-Sierra Prize, the 2021 Aidoo-Snyder Prize, and the 2023 Honorable Mention (1st runner-up) of the Pius Adesanmi Memorial Award for Excellence in African Writing.
+Mougoué co-edits a book series on women and gender in Africa for the University of Wisconsin Press (more information here and here).

 Mougoué currently works with doctoral students in the Department of African Cultural Studies and the Department of History at the University of Wisconsin-Madison and the Department of Social and Cultural Anthropology at the University of Cologne in Germany.